 Conditions of appointment

 All appointments made to the University are subject to the receipt of references satisfactory to the University; proof of identity and right to work within the UK; proof of earnings and qualifications; continuing fitness to work; and a period of probation.

-As part of its commitment to the better health of all its employees and students, London Metropolitan University has adopted a policy of no smoking, other than in designated external smoking areas.
-The policy will operate at all University sites.
+As part of our commitment to the better health of our staff and students, we have a policy of no smoking at all sites, other than in designated external smoking areas.

 Disclosure and Barring Service (DBS) checks